Contact Us Contact Us Replicon Login

 Annual Leave

-In Hawaii, paid vacation is not required by law.
-Under Section 388-7(3), Hawaii Revised Statutes, of the Payment of Wages and Other Compensation Law, employers that provide vacation leave benefits must make their policies available to employees in writing or through a notice posted in a place accessible to the employees.
+In Hawaii, paid annual leave is not required by law.
+Employers that provide annual leave benefits must make their policies available to employees in writing or through a notice posted in a place accessible to the employees.

 An employer may implement a “use-it-or-lose-it” policy requiring employees to use their leave by a set date or lose it.

-An employer is required to pay an accrued vacation to an employee upon separation from employment if its policy or contract requires it.
-An employer may cap the amount of vacation leave an employee may accrue over time.
+An employer is required to pay an accrued annual leave to an employee upon separation from employment if its policy or contract requires it.
+An employer may cap the amount of annual leave an employee may accrue over time.

 Special Leave